The Rainbow Sign

 The Rainbow Sign was an African-American cultural center in Berkeley, California, that operated from 1971 to 1977.
-Future Vice President of the United States Kamala Harris frequently attended the center as a child, and described it as influential on her.
+Vice President of the United States Kamala Harris frequently attended the center as a child, and described it as influential on her.

 The Guardian stated that "Rainbow Sign was a little bit of everything to the black community....
 The space provided discounted meals to children, staged concerts for Nina Simone and held book signings for Maya Angelou and Alice Walker."